 Old Spanish Trail (1829-1850)

 "Well this time I didn't have as much trouble as I did a few miles back.
 Traffic still sucks, but since I've already parked here, I think I'll stay awhile.
 I'm already exhausted even though my campaign in Clark County has just begun.
 I'm due home in six days time, but I've allowed myself a few extra days for a photo shoot in western Utah.
 That's right.
-I'm not coming back home on the Blue Diamond (Highway). #34 conquered." -- Journal Entry, March 2009
+I'm not coming back home on the Blue Diamond (Highway). #34 conquered." -- March 2009

-Along SR 160 on Mountain Springs Summit.
+18500 SR 160 -- Mountain Springs

 Original Date Visited: 3/14/09